Auburn-5650-6650-Fall-2023/auburn-5650-6650-fall-2023.github.io/Intro.md

 ### Continuous vs. Discrete Optimization

 Some optimization problems have special requirements on the decision variables.
-For example, the decision variables are required to be integers, then the optimization problem is called **discrete optimization**.
+For example, the decision variables are required to be integers or discrete values, then the optimization problem is called **discrete optimization**.
 Otherwise, the optimization problem is called **continuous optimization**.

 The discrete optimization problems are usually more difficult to solve than continuous optimization problems.
 The discrete optimization problems are widely used in combinatorial optimization, such as the traveling salesman problem, the knapsack problem, and the assignment problem.